The RD350LC. Fast enough to get you into trouble. Safe enough to keep you out of it. Yamaha Corporation 1980

 The LC can be credited to starting the racing careers of Terry Rymer, Alan Carter, Rob McElnea and Niall Mackenzie who, along with James Whitham, have RD350LC's in their garages today.

 This example is a very special one-owner from new bike in superb un-restored condition.

 Specification remains standard, including its rare 3 stripe Candy Blue colour option, and the original exhausts are still fitted and remarkably in excellent unpainted and un-dented condition.

 It originated from Germany so has the all important 4LO engine and, as a late ’82 model, has the improved 4LO–01 carburettors and the factory engine tie rod improvement.

 All the locks remain matching originals, including the offset lock fuel cap, and the spare key is present.
 The original bill of sale is still in the history file all paperwork, including the recent import paperwork, is in the same persons name authenticating it as having just one owner fin its 34 year life.
-It has been expertly recommissioned and refreshed for use.
-An mph speedo face has been fitted but the mileage reading of 23,696 is still in kilometres so equates to 14,724 miles.
+With 14,000 miles now under it's belt it was prudent for the engine to be refreshed as a preventative measure and to get tolerances crucial to perfomance and longevity back to factory spec.
+As such it has just received a full specialist engine build replacing seals, bearings and pistons etc so mechanically it is now as good as new again and the engine is crisp and punchy.
+While in the workshop the braking system was overhauled along with anything else that would beneft from expert attention.
+An mph speedo face has also been fitted but the mileage reading of 23,696 is still in kilometres so equates to 14,724 miles.
 The parts used in the recommissioning program were original Yamaha new old stock.